 How To Install A Keyboard Tray On A Standing Desk

-Yes, Virginia, There Is a Way To Install a Keyboard Tray on a Standing Desk
+Can You Install a Keyboard Tray on a Standing Desk?

 To be sure, the percentage of standing desks that have ergonomic keyboard trays installed is a minute fraction of the millions of fixed-height sitting desks that have them.
 The reason for this isn’t that they’re any less necessary when working at a standing or walking workstation.
 If anything, they’re far more necessary and beneficial.
 And we’re on a constant crusade to educate the active workstation users of the world that they can enjoy the use of an ergonomic keyboard tray.
 In fact there are numerous different kinds to choose from that will work on their desk, which we’re going to dive into in this special roundup of standing desk keyboard trays.